exploring self-realization, sacred personhood, and full humanity

 How did the ancient Greeks manage, almost single-handedly, it seems, to create what we call philosophy?
 Why is it that the beginnings of so many subjects find their roots in the Hellenic world?
 (Notice how so many college textbooks begin discussion with credit to the ancient Greeks in terms of origin.)

-Various theories are advanced: there was an abundance of sunshine; a plentiful fish diet was most healthful; slave labor made possible ample leisure time -- none of these explanations are at all satisfying: Pharaoh had no shortage of sunshine, but Egypt is rather lean on philosophical thought; other lands had managed to create reliable food sources, and slave labor was common in the ancient world.
+Various theories are advanced: there was an abundance of sunshine; a plentiful fish diet was most healthful; slave labor made possible ample leisure time -- none of these explanations are at all satisfying: Pharaoh had no shortage of sunshine, but Egypt is rather lean on philosophical thought; other lands had managed to create reliable food sources, and slave labor was common pretty much everywhere in the ancient world.

 the Greeks were religious but had no oppressive religion